charleskoffler/clprolf/docs/official/clprolf_language_reference_manual.md

 ---

+#### I.1.a) Foundational Principles of Clprolf

+Clprolf is based on two core principles:

+1. A class is either technical or organized around a well-defined class domain.
+2. Inheritance must preserve the class domain; if it does not, composition is used instead.

+These principles define how Clprolf structures components and relationships.

+---

+The class domain is the central subject around which a class is organized.
+It defines what the class fundamentally represents and what it is responsible for.

+For example:

+* A `File` class has a class domain related to file handling.
+* A `Random` class has a class domain related to random generation.
+* A `Connection` class has a class domain related to connection management.
+* A `PdfGenerator` class has a class domain related to PDF generation.

+A technical class, by contrast, does not represent a conceptual domain.
+It provides technical support (e.g., logging, parsing, low-level utilities).

+---

 #### I.1.b) Scope and Positioning

 Clprolf is not intended as a mainstream replacement for Java or other general-purpose languages.